vmware-tanzu/pinniped/GOVERNANCE.md

 ### Proposal Template
 The below template is an example `README.md` for a new proposal.
-Other than the high-level details at the top of the template (title, status, author, and sponsor), please use whichever sections make the most sense for your proposal.
+Other than the high-level details at the top of the template (title, authors, status, sponsor, and approval_date) and the disclaimer at the top, please use whichever sections make the most sense for your proposal.

 ```md
 ---